-6 It remains to be seen whether similar disputes will arise even in companies related to private equity funds, where similar co-investment arrangements have also been used.
-Carried interest paid in the private equity fund context has in some cases been considered to not constitute salary income: there were, however, some specific circumstances in the said cases, and the outcome could hence be different in future cases if the circumstances differ.
+6 It is yet to be seen whether similar disputes will arise even in companies related to private equity funds, where similar co-investment arrangements have also been used.
+Carried interest paid in the private equity fund context has, in some cases, been considered to not constitute salary income: there were, however, some specific circumstances in these cases, and the outcome could be different in future cases if the circumstances differ.

-Option Restricted stock Restricted stock unit (promise to deliver stock in the future) Tax treatment upon delivery Spread taxable as earned income at progressive rates None Fair market value taxable as earned income at progressive rates Tax treatment upon sale of underlying shares Capital gains taxation at rates from 30% to 34%.
-Amount taxed as earned income deductible as acquisition cost Capital gains taxation at rates from 30% to 34%.
-Amount taxed as earned income deductible as acquisition cost Capital gains taxation at rates from 30% to 34%.
+Option Restricted stock Restricted stock unit (promise to deliver stock in the future) Tax treatment upon grant None Fair market value at grant taxable as earned income at progressive rates None Tax treatment upon vesting None None None Tax treatment upon delivery Spread taxable as earned income at progressive rates None Fair market value taxable as earned income at progressive rates Tax treatment upon sale of underlying shares Capital gains taxation at rates from 30 per cent to 34 per cent.
+Amount taxed as earned income deductible as acquisition cost Capital gains taxation at rates from 30 per cent to 34 per cent.
+Amount taxed as earned income deductible as acquisition cost Capital gains taxation at rates from 30 per cent to 34 per cent.
 Amount taxed as earned income deductible as acquisition cost Typically, no possibility for downward adjustment if the share price decreases ii Social taxes for employees

 Persons covered by Finnish social security are generally subject to Finnish social security contribution obligations.
 Employees covered by the social insurance system of another state and seconded to Finland may be exempt from Finnish social security contributions.
 The contributions applicable to employment in Finland are uncapped.
-The currently applicable payment percentages are as follows (2019 figures):
+The currently applicable payment percentages are as follows (2020 figures):

-Employer Healthcare charge 0.77% Pension insurance contribution in the average 17.35% Accident insurance contribution in the average 0.8% Unemployment insurance contribution 0.5% to 2.05% Employee Group life insurance contribution in the average 0.07% Pension insurance contribution 6.75% (for employees who are 17 to 52 years of age or 63 to 67 years of age); 8.25% (for employees who are 53 to 62 years of age) Unemployment insurance contribution 1.5% Employee's healthcare charge (included in tax withholding percentage) zero% to 1.61% Employee's daily allowance contribution (included in tax withholding percentage) 1.54%
+Employer Healthcare charge 1.34 per cent Pension insurance contribution in the average 16.95 per cent Accident insurance contribution in the average 0.7 per cent Unemployment insurance contribution 0.45 per cent to 1.70 per cent Group life insurance contribution in the average 0.07% Employee Pension insurance contribution 7.15 per cent (for employees who are 17 to 52 years of age or 63 to 67 years of age); 8.65 per cent (for employees who are 53 to 62 years of age) Unemployment insurance contribution 1.25 per cent Employee's healthcare charge (included in tax withholding percentage) 0 per cent to 1.65 per cent Employee's daily allowance contribution (included in tax withholding percentage) 1.18 per cent

-Benefits from share-based incentive plans may in many cases be exempt from most social security contributions in Finland.7 This exemption may apply to benefits from an employment stock option plan or a phantom option plan.
+Benefits from share-based incentive plans may, in many cases, be exempt from most social security contributions in Finland.7 This exemption may apply to benefits from an employment stock option plan or a phantom option plan.
 It may be applicable also to shares granted to employees, provided that the shares granted are listed on a stock exchange, and there is a vesting period of at least one year between the promise of the award and the actual award of the shares to an employee.8 iii Tax deductibility for employers